 12.1 The National Rifle Association will monitor this policy regularly including any complaints or appeals by transsexual individuals and their involvement in the shooting in all capacities.

 13. Review

-13.1 This policy will be reviewed and revised as required in response to updated legislation and guidance.
+13.1 This policy will be reviewed and revised as required in response to updated legislation and guidance and lesson learnt from any complaints in relation to this policy.

 Definitions and Terminology